Exxon Mobil sees Scarborough LNG decision in 2013

-MELBOURNE Exxon Mobil Corp (XOM.N) expects to make a decision on how to develop the Scarborough gas field, considered one of the toughest projects in Western Australia, around the second half of 2013, its Australian chairman said on Thursday.
+MELBOURNE Oct 11 Exxon Mobil Corp expects to make a decision on how to develop the Scarborough gas field, considered one of the toughest projects in Western Australia, around the second half of 2013, its Australian chairman said on Thursday.

 "The challenge of Scarborough is finding a solution that's viable given the challenged nature of the resource," Exxon Mobil Australia chairman John Dashwood told reporters after speaking at a business function.